wyq000/rnet/README.md

 > 🚀 Help me work seamlessly with open source sharing by [sponsoring me on GitHub](https://github.com/0x676e67/0x676e67/blob/main/SPONSOR.md)

-Asynchronous Python HTTP Client with Black Magic, powered by FFI from [rquest](https://github.com/0x676e67/rquest).
+Asynchronous Python HTTP client with Black Magic, powered by FFI from [rquest](https://github.com/0x676e67/rquest).
+This library can mimic the TLS and HTTP2 configurations of popular browsers like Chrome, Safari, Firefox, and OkHttp.

 ## Features